 - Batteries for your flashlights and radios.

 - Three gallons of drinking water per family member.
 A healthy adult will need one gallon of water per day, so this will prepare your family for a three-day outage.
-(While some local residents have access to city water during power outages, the majority of Eastern Mainers get water from electricity-powered wells.)
+(While some residents have access to city water during power outages, the majority of Eastern Mainers get water from electricity-powered wells.)

 - When a storm is on its way, gas up your car before it arrives.
 During widespread disasters, gas stations may not have electricity to pump gasoline.